 Funding your PayPal account

 To fund your PayPal account, first add a bank account to your profile by clicking the “Link a bank or card” option.
-Once you have added a bank account, you can then transfer money from your bank to PayPal, a process which takes 3-4 business days.
-However, if you add a credit card along with a bank account, PayPal can pull the funds from your bank account instantly, with no fee, even if your PayPal balance is zero.
+Once you have added a bank account, you can then transfer money from your bank to PayPal in an extremely fast process.

-While PayPal customers can also make payments or fund their accounts with Visa, MasterCard, Discover and American Express credit or debit cards, NJ online casinos won’t accept deposits funded through these methods.
+While PayPal customers can also make payments or fund their accounts with credit or debit cards, NJ online casinos and sportsbooks will often only accept deposits funded through via your bank.

 Withdrawing from NJ online casinos to PayPal